 - Two clean cotton dish or hand-towels

-- For water-based stains: place the towels over the stain and press down with a hot iron NO STEAM for 15-20 seconds.
+- Layer both towels over the stain and press down with a hot iron using NO STEAM for 15-20 seconds.

-To Remove Oil Stains On Wood
+Fix Oil Stains On Wood

-- One cup warm water
+- 1 cup warm water

-- One scoop oxygenated bleach (like Oxiclean)
+- 2 tablespoons oxygenated bleach (like Oxyclean)

 - Soft bristled brush

-- Soft dry cloths
+- Microfiber cloths

 - Mix the oxygenated bleach into the warm water.